majdhatoum/satd-experiment-replication/README.md

 This repository contains all artefacts to reproduce the study comparing MT-TEXT-CNN with expert judgment on SATD detection and typing across multiple sources.

-- /config — paths and seeds
+- /config ï¿½ paths and seeds
-- /data — item IDs/text, and expert sheets
+- /data ï¿½ item IDs/text, and expert sheets
-- /model — inference outputs; (optionally) local paths for snapshot/embeddings
+- /model ï¿½ inference outputs; (optionally) local paths for snapshot/embeddings
-- /analysis — evaluation and figure scripts
+- /analysis ï¿½ evaluation and figure scripts
-- /outputs — tables and figures produced by analysis
+- /outputs ï¿½ tables and figures produced by analysis

 See **REPRODUCING.md** for end-to-end steps.